Animatron/player/doc/API.md

 #### Example ####

-The complete options object, filled with default values, looks like this (any option is optional, pardon the tautology: you may even pass an empty object, if you want):
+The complete options object, filled with default values, looks like this (any option is optional, pardon the tautology: you may even pass an empty object, if you really want):

-    { "debug": false, // in debug mode, FPS, shapes names and moving paths are shown "muteErrors": false, // supress errors while playing or not "mode": C.M_VIDEO, // player mode, may also be C.M_PREVIEW or C.M_DYNAMIC "zoom": 1.0, // zoom ratio for animation.
+    { 'debug': false, // in debug mode, FPS, shapes names and moving paths are shown 'mode': C.M_VIDEO, // player mode, may also be C.M_PREVIEW or C.M_DYNAMIC, different modes combine
-      "repeat": false, // repeat the scene again when it finished to play or not "width": undefined, // forced user width, has the highest priority over
+                         // `inifiniteDuration`/`drawStill`/`controlsEnabled`/`handleEvents` options
-                          // different ways to specify size, but anyway can't be applied
+                         // in different combinations, so they may be specified separately and override
-                          // to the canvas before player was created there "height": undefined, // forced user height, has the highest priority over
+                         // the `mode` value, if `mode` was specified at all.
-                           // different ways to specify size, but anyway can't be applied
+      'repeat': false, // repeat an animation again when it finished to play or not 'autoPlay': false, // start to play immediately after loading an animation 'zoom': 1.0, // zoom ratio for animation.
-                           // to the canvas before player was created therewas created there "sound": 1, // turns off all the sound for playing "controls", undefined, // depends on mode if undefined, if defined and false, forces player to disable controls "meta": { "title": "Default", // meta data is injected in info block "author": "Anonymous",
+      'speed': 1.0, // speed to play animation with 'width': undefined, // forced user width, see Sizing Rules below regarding the priority of sizing 'height': undefined, // forced user width, see Sizing Rules below regarding the priority of sizing 'bgColor': undefined, // background color of player canvas (so, if animation will have transparent
-                "copyright": "© NaN",
+                            // background or semi-transparent, this color will be visible through) 'audioEnabled': true, // do load audio files and play sound in player 'controlsEnabled': undefined, // specifies if controls/info-block overlay should be shown over a player,
-                "version": -1.0,
+                                    // `false` means disable controls and don't show/call them at all.
-                "description":
+                                    // `undefined` means `auto` (dependent on `mode`) 'handleEvents': undefined, // specifies if player should handle mouse/keyboard events (useful for games)
-                        "Default project description",
+                                 // `undefined` means `auto` (so, dependent on `mode`) 'drawStill': undefined, // draw first frame before playing an animation or not
-                [ "modified": 12272727271871 ] }, // in milliseconds, not used currently
+                              // `undefined` means `auto` (so, dependent on `mode`) 'inifiniteDuration': undefined, // override scene duration and make playing process infinite (useful for games)
-      "anim": { ["fps": 30,] // time coefficient, not used currently "width": 400, // animation width, player will be resized if required "height": 250, // animation height, player will be resized if required "bgfill": { color: "#fff" }, // canvas background color "duration": 10 } } // duration may be auto-calculated, but if provided,
+                                      // `undefined` means `auto` (so, dependent on `mode`) 'forceSceneSize': false, // when some animation is loaded into player, force player to resize to animation size,
-                                  // this value will be taken
+                               // instead of keeping the size as it was given at initialization 'muteErrors': false // supress errors while playing or not }

-#### Sizing rules ####
+#### Sizing Rules ####

 Be aware that when you pass any size to player, it may resize the canvas only after it was actually created/intialized there, so in most cases it'd be fine to leave canvas `width`/`height` attributes on IFRAME/CANVAS as they are or specify them manually either in CSS or in HTML (in the latter case they need to include pixel ratio), so player will keep this size, if you want canvas to be the same size from the start.